• Skip to main content

 More Easy Ways to Relieve Lumbar Stiffness

-If there’s one thing I’ve learned over the years, is that the first step of healing is natural (pill-free!) pain relief.
+If there’s one thing I’ve learned over the years, is that the first step of healing is natural pain relief.

 And while most people reach for muscle relaxants like Motrin and pain relievers like Aleve to get them going, you don’t need to.